-The real boon of this dish is that you are making it the night before your party.
+The real boon of this dish is that you are making it the night before your party and it is simply a mix together before putting it in the fridge overnight.
 You can indeed make it a day or two ahead.
-All that is required nearer the time, probably two hours before you want to serve it, is that you are available to turn your attention to it for perhaps thirty minutes.
+All that is required nearer the time, probably two/ three hours before you want to serve it, is that you are available to turn your attention to it for perhaps thirty minutes.
 It is in that time that you need to roll out all the bun balls into your circles and then leave it alone somewhere cosy to wonderfully puff up.
 Freeing you up to complete that devastating party look …..

 Tear and share Brioche with Baked Camembert

 This Brioche recipe is both light and incredibly delicious to eat.
 Served with baked Camembert is a centrepiece fit for a King.

 - 4 large eggs